stevegrunwell/wp-password-generator/readme.txt

 = Is there anything to configure? =

 No. Version 2.1 of this plug-in does not include a configuration menu.
-If you'd like to modify the parameters of the password generator, you'll need to edit the wp_password_generator_generate() function in wp-password-generator.php.
+If you'd like to modify the parameters of the password generator, the allowed characters and min/max lengths are stored in the wp_options table (wp-password-generator-opts).
+This is updated behavior from previous versions where the characters were set within wp_password_generator_generate(); this new approach will store changes as future versions are released.

-The only parameters to change are $len (length of the password) and $allowed (all allowed characters).

 == Screenshots ==